StPluto/php-learning/src/2. Browser-Server request flow, HTTP Protocol, Status codes/index.md

 1. Start line — contain information such as: the request method, the resource target, and the HTTP protocol version.

-2. HTTP Headers — contains client headers essential to the server
+2. HTTP Headers — contains client headers essential to the server.

 3. Body — Not using in GET type of requests, contains all actual data.